 When you look your best, it's easier to feel confident.
-Unfortunately, midlife seems to conspire against us, at least by today's cultural standards of "best," with thicker waistlines, more wrinkled skin, and flyaway hair.
+Unfortunately, midlife seems to conspire against us, at least by today's cultural standards of "best," with belly fat or thicker waistlines, more wrinkled skin, and flyaway hair.

 One of the first things we notice when we see someone for the first time is their hair — and this is especially true of women.
 If our previously shiny, glossy, thick hair is now dry, thinner, and frizzy, we feel we're not making our best first impression.
 That can undermine confidence before we even open our mouths.